poppy-project/poppy-docs/en/from-simulation-to-real-robot/using-jupyter.md

 ## Using Jupyter Python Notebooks

 One of the advantages of working with Jupyter Notebooks is the possibility to use it as a client/server approach.
-Each Poppy robot hosts a Jupyter server that can be accessed via the web interface (see [section quickstart](#TODO) for details).
+Each Poppy robot hosts a Jupyter server accessible via the web interface (see [section quickstart](#TODO) for details).

 When working in simulation, everything is run and stored locally on your computer.
-While when working with a real robot you can program it from a web browser on your own machine but your notebooks are actually stored and run in the robot.
+When working with a real robot you can program it from a web browser on your own machine but your notebooks are actually stored and run in the robot.

 Thus to switch from simulation to a real robot, you need to switch from your local instance of Jupyter to the remote one hosted by the robot.
 The steps are described below.